-We’re just starting out, but eventually we hope to link to lots of reviews, both those we write and those about our books.
+We link to our reviews and awards here.
 Follow Stephanie R. Sorensen’s Goodreads and Amazon Author pages to track new reviews, learn about upcoming events and enter book giveaways.
 Download a one page Toru Sell Sheet.

 For reviews of other authors, check out our publisher page at Palantir Press and at Goodreads.
 You can also follow our publisher Twitter account for reviews of other writers, updates about book tours and giveaways.